Do you love drawing?

 What you need to know about creating a graphic novel:

 - There is a huge time commitment involved.
-So, it’s best if you leave this for a later stage in your art career, preferable after you’ve built an audience that knows you and appreciates your work.
+So, it’s best if you leave this for a later stage in your art career, preferably after you’ve built an audience that knows you and appreciates your work.

 - One of the best places to sell your Graphic novel other than your website is on Amazon because Amazon already has a big audience.